-Assessment can be defined as the process of determinAssessment can be defined as the process of determining the quality and quantity of student learning in order to make improvements (Bordon and Zak, 2001).
-It is critical that faculty members at Mesalands Community College meaningfully capture and document what they are teaching, what students are learning and how this information is improving the teaching-learning relationship.
+Assessment can be defined as the process of determining the quality and quantity of student learning in order to make improvements (Bordon and Zak, 2001).
+It is critical that faculty members at Mesalands Community College meaningfully capture and document what they are teaching, what students are learning, and how this information is improving the teaching-learning relationship.
 The College is committed to providing its students with a productive learning environment.

-To that end, Mesalands Community College encourages faculty to take "ownership" of their respective programs and courses in terms of whether or not students are learning what faculty say they are learning as identified in the general education competencies, program objectives, and course objectives.
+To that end, Mesalands Community College encourages faculty to take "ownership" of their respective programs and courses in terms of whether students are learning what faculty say they are learning as identified in the general education competencies, program objectives, and course objectives.
 Clearly defined general education competencies, program objectives, and course objectives are Mesalands' contract with all stakeholders and reflect those competencies that students will possess and demonstrate upon graduation.
-These objectives and competencies reflect those knowledge, skills and professional dispositions valued by workplace employers and other interested parties and represent the most deeply held values of the College driving all that occurs at Mesalands.
+These objectives and competencies reflect the knowledge, skills and professional dispositions valued by workplace employers and other interested parties and represent the most deeply held values of the College.
+They drive all that occurs at Mesalands.